Training for Spotted Lanternfly Quarantine Permits

 The Spotted Lanternfly will hitch a ride on trucks, in trailers, and even on your drivers.
 They will lay eggs wherever they can.
 It's your duty to help prevent the spread of this invasive pest.

-Is the Spotted Lanternfly Threat Confined to Pennsylvania and New Jersey?
+Is the Spotted Lanternfly Threat Confined to Pennsylvania, New Jersey and Delaware?

-Currently, only Pennsylvania and New Jersey have mandated training for trucking operations.
+Currently, only Pennsylvania, New Jersey and Delaware have mandated training for trucking operations.
 In discussions with agricultural officials, ITI expects further training mandates and more quarantine areas from other states.

 Where Can I Get More Information about the Spotted Lanternfly Crisis?